 Determining Areas You Have Personal Control Over

-In dealing with your problems, such as financial stress, it is important to have self-efficacy and professional support, according to financial advisor.
+In dealing with your problems, such as financial stress, it is important to have self-efficacy and professional financial support, according to financial advisor.
 Your counselor will help you in identifying your personal and professional money goals.
 Then they can help you assess which areas of your life you have economic control over.
 This way, they can help you prevent despair and panic during a financial crisis and economic stress.
-They can also provide you with tools and strategies to survive in these situations.
+They can also provide you with tools and strategies to survive in a person’s own situation.

 Consulting your counselor can also help you to deal with your economic crisis directly.